prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-max.md

 #### Steps 6: Display an ad
 {:.no_toc}

-Once the rewarded ad is recieved you can display it.
+Once the rewarded ad is received you can display it.
 Folow the [MAX instructions](https://dash.applovin.com/documentation/mediation/android/getting-started/rewarded-ads#showing-a-rewarded-ad) for the details.

 ## Native Ads